The genuine browsingsecure.exe file is a software component of Browsing Secure.

 BrowsingSecure stands for Browsing Secure Launcher

-Description: BrowsingSecure.exe is not essential for the Windows OS and causes relatively few problems.
-BrowsingSecure.exe is located in a subfolder of "C:\Program Files".
+Description: Browsingsecure.exe is not essential for the Windows OS and causes relatively few problems.
+Browsingsecure.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.